pedrorneves/numerical_resolution_differential_equations/README.md

 # numerical_resolution_differential_equations

 Developed by:
-Leonor de Jesus,
+Leonor Jesus,
-Mariana Vinhas,
+Mariana Vinhas and
 Pedro Neves

 For this project, it was developed in MATLAB a program which solves specific ordinary differential equations using the Forward Euler’s Method and Range-Kutta’s third-order method.